Level 3 Furniture Making (ITO)

 Teacher in Charge: Miss C. Penfold

-The units focus on health and safety, accuracy in use of tools and machinery.
+The units focus on accuracy in use of tools, machinery as well as health and safety.
 Then quality of finish in a practical outcome is expected to be of a high standard.
 Independence within the workshop and confidence is a significant part of assessment.

 Students develop practical furniture making skills using hand and machine tools common to the trade.
 Credits go towards a New Zealand Certificate in Furniture Making.